hacker8766/urbanClap-backend/README.md

 - 🧩 Supported team in building a **clean and user-friendly interface**

 ---
+## 👨‍💻 Tarun Kumar

+Hi,I'm Tarun Kumar

+Role - Tester & Architecture Designer

+- Responsible for testing the application and identifying bugs
+- Designed the overall system architecture
+- Ensured smooth integration between frontend and backend
+- Improved performance and reliability of the system

 ## 👨‍💻 Mohammed Atif
 Hi, I'm **Mohammed Atif** 👋